pawelgrzybek/pawelgrzybek.com/content/posts/2023-08-17-five-things-i-like-dislike-7.md

 1. Airports that are located far away from the city.
 1. YouTube thumbnails featuring shocked faces.
-1. People discussing politics without proper knowledge.
+People discussing politics, knowing fuck all about politics.
 1. The culture of blaming others.
 1. The quantity of kebab and barber shops in my town.